 Every believer, including you, has been given a spiritual gift and no two believers are identical.
 In fact, the same spiritual gift, like teaching, will produce different effects and yield different ministries in different believers.
 Yet, although each of us differs from other believers, making each of us unique, the Holy Spirit of God unifies us into one total body.
 Therefore, just as the human body has different members that produce sight, touch, smell, and all the other functions, so also the Holy Spirit produces essential spiritual functions through different people using different gifts to benefit the entire body.
 Ever notice that your whole body benefits from sight?
 If not, try walking into a wall and see which part of you hurts first.

 The Holy Spirit produces unity in diversity among believers in the church.
 Through His ministry of gifts, and His essential unity, we rejoice and suffer with other members of the Body of Christ.
-You can check out several lists of gifts in Romans 12:3-8, Page 1775; 1 Corinthians 128-10, Page 1796; 1 Peter 4:10,11, Page 1898; Ephesians 4:7-16, Page 1830.
+You can check out several lists of gifts in Romans 12:3-8; 1 Corinthians 12:8-10; 1 Peter 4:10,11; Ephesians 4:7-16.
 Although you may have natural talents, do not jump to the conclusion that your talents equal your spiritual gifts.
 Only time, prayer, ministry, and effort will illumine the spiritual gifts in you.
 Seek your gift and God will bless others through you.
 You see, the Holy Spirit performs the work of ministry through the saints using their gifts.
 People, not just pastors and missionaries, minister to the church, and you must perform an essential ministry.
 You already have your gift, so seek to use it.